jboss-developer/jboss-eap-quickstarts/README.md

 ##### Configure the Driver Using the JBoss CLI Interactively

-1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 server by typing the following:
+1. Start the JBoss EAP 6.1 server by typing the following:

         For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
         For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml